Single-Sign-On (SSO) based on SAML 2.0

 You can filter users based on their city and language using the appropriate conditions for each.

 If you are provisioning the same users in multiple locations, you can use the Advanced menu to force their “home location”.
-Proxyclick would then use this as the default location for new visits created (e.g., when using the Generic Calendar Integration).
+Proxyclick would then use this as the default location for new visits created (e.g., when using the Generic Calendar Integration or the Outlook integration).